 Assistantship positions are designed to offer students mentoring and hands-on professional experience in projects and/or research applying theory to practice.
 To help ensure that we achieve this goal, assistants and their supervisors will be asked to complete an evaluation and survey each semester.

-- An updated resume ready to upload (maximum two pages).
+- Your updated resume (maximum of two pages).

 - A personal statement (maximum of two pages).

 - This is an opportunity to present your interests, career goals, and reasons for applying for an assistantship.